siegerts/xiegerts.com/content/post/prisma-nextjs-amplify-hosting.md

 },
 ```

-This is something to keep in mind for Next.js SSR applications on Amplify - you want to make sure that they Backend Role has the correct permissions for your application.
+This is something to keep in mind for Next.js SSR applications on Amplify - you want to make sure that the Backend Role has the correct permissions for your application.

 The permissions required for Next.js apps on Amplify are listed in [SSR IAM Permissions]( https://docs.aws.amazon.com/amplify/latest/userguide/server-side-rendering-amplify.html#ssr-IAM-permissions).